token-cjg/voice-recorder-app/README.md

 Demonstrates
 - Basic recording functionality
 - Recording another thing afterwards functionality
-- The little recording that could when disconnected when the web
+- The little recording that could when disconnected from the web

 Now with bonus time loop!